libocca/occa/README.md

 ## Performance, Portability, Transparency

 OCCA is an open source, portable, and vendor neutral framework for parallel programming on heterogeneous platforms.
-The OCCA API provides unified models for concepts—such as a device, memory, or kernel—which are common to other programming models.
-The OCCA Kernel Language (OKL) enables the creation of portable device kernels using a directive-based extension to the C-language.
+The OCCA API provides unified models for heterogeneous programming concepts&mdash;such as a device, memory, or kernel&mdash;while the OCCA Kernel Language (OKL) enables the creation of portable device kernels using a directive-based extension to the C-language.

 Mission critical computational science and engineering applications from the public and private sectors rely on OCCA.
-Notable users include the U.S. Department of Energy and Royal Dutch Shell.
+Notable users include the U.S. Department of Energy and Shell.

 **Key Features**